Formation of ultracold $^{39}$K$^{133}$Cs Feshbach molecules: Cooling sequence

 \section{Cooling sequence}

 Association of atom pairs to form heteronuclear Feshbach molecules requires the preparation of an ultracold mixture of the two species with at least one species close to degeneracy \cite{RbHeteronuclearMolecules}.
 The collisional properties of \cs and \potasB make them more difficult to cool than other alkalis, and they were among the last alkali isotopes to be brought to degeneracy \cite{39KfirstBEC,CsfirstBEC}.
 In previous work, we used established techniques to cool the two species sequentially before mixing \cite{GrobnerKCsFeshbach}.
-This scheme had the advantage of allowing experiments on either single-species BEC or mixtures, but required long cycle times and significant experimental complexity.
+This scheme had the advantage of allowing experiments on either single-species BEC or mixtures.
+It could in principle be used to produce a mixture at high enough phase-space density for magnetoassociation, but required long cycle times and significant experimental complexity.
 To simplify our experimental sequence we explored a cooling strategy similar to those used for RbCs \cite{RbCsoverlappingBECs} and NaCs \cite{NaCsBEC}, where the two species are mixed throughout the cooling process and Cs is cooled sympathetically.
 These experiments rely on radiofrequency (RF) evaporation of the lighter atom in a magnetic trap to load the mixture into an optical dipole trap.
 This strategy is not viable for the case of \potasB, as its background scattering length of $-35\ a_0$ leads to a Ramsauer-Townsend minimum in the collisional cross-section at collision energies around 400 \unit{\micro\kelvin} \cite{39Kcollisions}.
 Instead, we use an established technique for preparing \potasB BEC \cite{39KaloneBEC}, with modifications to allow the \potasB gas to cool Cs sympathetically.
 In the following we describe our cooling scheme, and detail how to manage the sympathetic cooling of Cs.